History

 Otto Dix, Storm Troops Advance under Gas Attack, 1924

-Otto Dix, Storm Troops Advance under Gas Attack, 1924, The British Museum, London, UK.
+Otto Dix, Storm Troops Advance Under Gas Attack, 1924, British Museum, London, UK.

-Dix’s series of war images is one of the most poignant depictions of the disasters of WW1.
-He executed these prints between 1923 and 1924 in a technique of etching and aquatint, in which acid etches a metal printing plate, in order to heighten the visual effect of decay and degradation of the post-battle landscapes.
-Dix experienced the horrors first hand; he served as a machine gunner from 1914 to 1918 and saw combat on both the Eastern and Western fronts.
+Dix’s series of war images is one of the most poignant depictions of the disasters of the First World War.
+He executed these prints between 1923 and 1924 in a technique of etching and aquatint, in which acid etches a metal printing plate—this heightens the visual effect of decay and degradation of the post-battle landscapes.
+Otto Dix experienced the horrors firsthand; he served as a machine gunner from 1914 to 1918 and saw combat on both the Eastern and Western fronts.

 Henri Gaudier-Brzeska